Polymer/old-docs-site/app/2.0/docs/devguide/style-shadow-dom.md

 ### Style slotted content (distributed children)

 You can create **slots** in an element's template that are populated at runtime.
-For more information on slots, see the documentation on [/2.0/docs/devguide/shadow-dom#shadow-dom-and-composition](shadow DOM and composition).
+For more information on slots, see the documentation on [shadow DOM and composition](/2.0/docs/devguide/shadow-dom#shadow-dom-and-composition).

 The basic syntax for incorporating slotted content looks like this: